sayeemabdullah/React-Cribsheet/README.md

 ```

-Something to remember that when we render elements there should be one parent element like `html <div></div>` as shown below:
+Something to remember that when we render elements there should be one parent element like `<div></div>` as shown below:

 ``` js